LoopKit/loopdocs/docs/version/development.md

 The current released version of the *Loop* app is always in the `main` branch of the LoopWorkspace repository.

+### Development Branches and Breaking Changes

 The next version of the *Loop* app is developed using branches.

 * The `dev` branch is used by the developers to push out changes for users to test before that code is released
-    * Sometimes there are breaking changes in `dev`
+    * Sometimes there are breaking changes
-    * A breaking change is when you can build the `dev` branch over your existing app, but cannot leave the `dev` branch without deleting your app from your phone
+        * A breaking change is when you can build the new branch over your existing app, but cannot go backwards without deleting your app from your phone
-    * It's been a few years since this happened (when we went from Loop 2 to Loop 3), but it will be happening again soon with an upcoming merge from Tidepool
+    * We are bringing in updates for Tidepool that will intially land in a special branch `next_dev`
+        * Note that you might be able to go backward to `main` or `dev` from `next_dev` but it is not guaranteed
 * In addition there are specific feature branches that enable users to test new pump and cgm managers or features for existing managers before they are added to the `dev` branch
 * You should only test a development or feature branch if you are willing to be an active participant with the developers:
     * [Monitor announcements in zulipchat](https://loop.zulipchat.com/#narrow/channel/144182-development)